How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 Across 29 million AI-generated answers, listicles are the dominant content format surfaced by LLMs in product evaluation prompts.
 Not reviews, not landing pages, not case studies — structured list-based articles that help users compare and choose.

-The finding was not even close.
+The finding wasn't even close.
 When users ask AI platforms to help them evaluate and select products, the platforms overwhelmingly pull from and cite listicle-format content.
-This includes articles structured as "Best X for Y" lists, comparison roundups, and curated recommendation posts.
+That includes "Best X for Y" lists, comparison roundups, and curated recommendation posts.

-This matters because it tells us something fundamental about how large language models process and select source material.
-They are not just looking for relevance.
-They are looking for content that is already structured in a way that makes it easy to synthesize into a helpful answer.
-And listicles, by their very nature, are pre-organized for exactly that purpose.
+This matters because it tells us something fundamental about how large language models select source material.
+They're not just looking for relevance.
+They're looking for content that's already structured in a way that makes it easy to synthesize into a helpful answer.
+And listicles are pre-organized for exactly that purpose.

 Why AI Platforms Prefer Structured, List-Based Content